abhizaik/100-days-of-code/log.md

 Thoughts:
 -->
+### Day 12: February 28, 2022

+Progress: Learned about GROUP BY, ORDER BY in SQL

+Thoughts: These concepts are as simple and same as the name suggests.

 ### Day 11: February 26, 2022

 Progress: Learned about UNION in SQL

-Thoughts:We can use UNION to group data of column(s) from single or multiple tables distinctly or including duplicates (by using UNION ALL).
+Thoughts: We can use UNION to group data of column(s) from single or multiple tables distinctly or including duplicates (by using UNION ALL).
 Number of cols and data type of them should be the same.
 ### Day 10: February 25, 2022

 Progress: Learned and implemented Stack and Queue